DSC-Capstone/project-templates/README.md

-# Generic Simple Project Template
+# Project Templates

+This repository contains toy implementations of a data science project using Cookie Cutter Data Science type templates.

+Checkout out different branches for different examples.

+### Branches

-This repository contains skeleton code for a generic project.
+* `skeleton`: skeleton code for a simple example

-This code does not run, as the functions are not implemented.
-There should be enough detail to illustrate how the components of the project are strung together.